theaniketraj/pulse/Docs/introduction.md

 ---
-title: What is Pulse?
+title: What is Vitals?
-description: Learn about Pulse, a VS Code extension that brings real-time observability, metrics, logs, and alerts directly to your development environment.
+description: Learn about Vitals, a VS Code extension that brings real-time observability, metrics, logs, and alerts directly to your development environment.
 head:
   - - meta
     - name: keywords
-      content: Pulse introduction, VS Code observability, developer monitoring tools, application insights, Prometheus integration
+      content: Vitals introduction, VS Code observability, developer monitoring tools, application insights, Prometheus integration
 ---

-# What is Pulse?
+# What is Vitals?

-**Pulse** is a developer-first observability tool designed to bring real-time application insights directly into your Visual Studio Code environment.
+**Vitals** is a developer-first observability tool designed to bring real-time application insights directly into your Visual Studio Code environment.

 ## The Problem